How to cite this journal: Author, Date of the post, WMO Conflict Insight, Title of the post, ISSN:

 Madhesi Conflict History

 After the earthquake in 2015, India imposed an unofficial blockade, which was supported by a part of the Nepali ethnic group of Madhesis in the country’s south.
-The political group protested the newly developed constitutions and felt marginalized as their request for an autonomous region in Nepal’s southern Terai region remained unfulfilled.
+The political group protested the newly developed constitutions and felt marginalized as their request for an autonomous region in Nepal’s southern Terai remained unfulfilled.
 Inspired by the country’s recent protests and the Maoist party, the Madhesis initiated protests against the Government of Nepal.
 Thereby, more than 50 people have been killed.
 As a result, the Government of India, bordering the Terai, imposed a security-concern-related unofficial border blockade.
-Nepal, being highly dependent on supplies from India, such as fuel, food, and medicine, faced shortages that put vulnerable groups in severe risk, especially during the back-then harsh winter.
+Nepal, being highly dependent on supplies from India, such as fuel, food, and medicine, faced shortages that put vulnerable groups at severe risk, especially during the back-then harsh winter.
 The blockade started in September 2015 and affected Nepal for several months.
 The conflict, however, remains.
 During several mediation meetings, the Government of Nepal and the Madhesis drafted an agreement in which the Government promised the Madhesis more rights.
 However, the promises remain unfulfilled until now (Plesch 2015).

 Mindful Reflection